phantom/shortcuts/README.md

 For projects interested in this integration, please complete our survey for further consideration: [Phantom Features Survey](https://surveymonkey.com/r/phantomfeatures).

 ## Examples
-Composition is the true power of Shortcuts, instead of trying to come up with all possible use cases.
-Allow the flexibility to mix and match options.
-These are some examples.
+Composition is the true power of Shortcuts.
+These are some examples to get you started.

 ### Mobile